 What are the primary differences between Emory College and Oxford College?

 We’ll break it down into a few categories where students notice the biggest differences.

 Emory College is in Atlanta—a progressive, busy city.
 We’re minutes from downtown, shopping, music venues, sports venues, and top-rated restaurants.

-Oxford College is in Oxford—this is 38 miles (45 minutes drive) east of Atlanta.
-It’s a quaint town with a town square and shopping nearby.
-It’s a rural setting.
+Oxford College is in Oxford—this is 38 miles (61 km) (45 minutes drive) east of Atlanta.
+It’s a quaint town in a rural setting with a town square and shopping nearby.

 Emory College has four undergraduate classes on campus (first-years through seniors—about 6,000 students) all vying for the same leadership opportunities both inside and outside of class.